 Talk to your doctor about the risk(s) of receiving fam-trastuzumab deruxtecan-nxki.

 Why is this medication prescribed?

-Fam-trastuzumab deruxtecan-nxki injection is used to treat a certain type of breast cancer that cannot be removed by surgery or that has spread to other parts of the body after at least two other breast cancer treatments.
+Fam-trastuzumab deruxtecan-nxki injection is used to treat a certain type of breast cancer that cannot be removed by surgery, that has spread to other parts of the body, or has come back after another breast cancer treatment.
 It is also used to treat certain types of gastric cancer (cancer of the stomach) in adults that has spread to nearby tissues or to other parts of the body after receiving another treatment.
 Fam-trastuzumab deruxtecan-nxki is in a class of medications called antibody-drug conjugates.
 It works by killing cancer cells.

 How should this medicine be used?

 Fam-trastuzumab deruxtecan-nxki comes as a powder to be mixed with liquid and injected intravenously (into a vein) over 30 or 90 minutes by a doctor or nurse in a hospital or medical facility.
 It is usually injected once every 3 weeks for as long as your doctor recommends that you receive treatment.

 Your doctor may delay or stop your treatment with fam-trastuzumab deruxtecan-nxki injection, or treat you with additional medications, depending on your response to the medication and any side effects that you experience.
 Talk to your doctor about how you are feeling during your treatment.